ParthaPRay/Modeling-of-Bladder-Cancer-AI/README.md

 ## Dataset

 The notebook uses the Kaggle bladder cancer recurrence dataset.
 During execution, the notebook searches and downloads the dataset through the Kaggle API.

+Dataset used: The study used the Kaggle Bladder Cancer Recurrence Dataset available at: https://www.kaggle.com/datasets/utkarshx27/bladder-cancer-recurrences

 Expected dataset files: